deb599/AI-Watch-Newsletter-n8n-Workflow/README.md

 **AI Watch** automates the discovery, curation, and summarization of AI-related news and policy updates.
 Built with **n8n** and enhanced through **multi-agent AI orchestration**, the workflow intelligently monitors RSS feeds, classifies content by risk relevance, and prepares structured summaries suitable for newsletters, LinkedIn updates, and dashboards.

-Unlike typical automation demos, this repository focuses on **showcasing orchestration logic, not code distribution**.
+This repository focuses on **showcasing orchestration logic, not code distribution**.
 It outlines how the workflow blends retrieval, classification, and narrative generation in a scalable, no-code format.

 ## Purpose